 First, tuition costs are a major consideration.
 If your options are getting a full-tuition scholarship at a low ranked regional school or paying full tuition at Yale, get your winter coat and head to New Haven.
 But if your second option is paying full or half price at a slightly higher ranked regional school, it may be better to take the hit on rankings and graduate with a lighter debt load.

-Second, if you know you want to specialize in a certain area of law, like intellectual property or education law, you may want to consider a school that is known for its strength in that field, even if its general reputation may not be as stellar.
+Second, if you know you want to specialize in a certain area of law, such as intellectual property or education law, you may want to consider a school that is known for its strength in that field, even if its general reputation may not be as stellar.

 Have realistic expectations.
 Few law students have the nightmarish experience portrayed in films like The Paper Chase.
 Yet even those who found undergraduate study to be a breeze, or who excelled in other graduate programs, often report that law school was harder than anything they had encountered, particularly in the first year.